CausalLearning/ReAct/README.md

 # ReAct: Temporal Action Detection with Relational Queries

 ---
 This repo holds the code for React, which is accept to ECCV2022.
+If you have any question, welcome to contact Dingfeng Shi at "shidingfeng at buaa . edu. cn".

 ## Installation
 First install the MMCV.
 See [here](https://github.com/open-mmlab/mmcv) for more details.
 ```shell